Wikipedia and fact-checking: Limitations

 When Wikipedia experiences vandalism, platforms that reuse Wikipedia's content may republish that vandalized content.
+In 2016, journalists described how vandalism in Wikipedia undermines its use as a credible source.
-Vandalism is prohibited in Wikipedia.

-Wikipedia suggests these steps for inexperienced beginners to handle vandalism: access, revert, warn, watch, and finally report.
+Vandalism is prohibited by Wikipedia.
+The website suggests these steps for inexperienced beginners to handle vandalism: access, revert, warn, watch, and finally report.

 In 2018, Facebook and YouTube were major users of Wikipedia for its fact-checking functions, but those commercial platforms were not contributing to Wikipedia's free nonprofit operations in any way.
-In 2016, journalists described how vandalism in Wikipedia undermines its use as a credible source.

-Self-contradiction limitations: The two main limitations of the self-contradiction PCNN model are the subjectivity of self-contradiction and not being able to deal with lengthy documents.